Lansing, Michigan

-Lansing (/ˈlænsɪŋ/) is the capital of the U.S. state of Michigan.
-It is mostly in Ingham County, although portions of the city extend west into Eaton County and north into Clinton County.
-The 2020 census placed the city's population at 112,644, making it the sixth largest city in Michigan.
-The population of its metropolitan statistical area (MSA) was 541,297 at the 2020 census, the third largest in the state after metropolitan Detroit and Grand Rapids.
-It was named the new state capital of Michigan in 1847, ten years after Michigan became a state.
+Lansing (/ˈlænsɪŋ/) is the capital city of the U.S. state of Michigan.
+The most populous city in Ingham County, parts of the city extend into Eaton County and north into Clinton County.
+It is the sixth-most populous city in Michigan with a population of 112,644 at the 2020 census.
+The Lansing–East Lansing metropolitan area has an estimated 473,000 residents and is the third largest in the state after metropolitan Detroit and Grand Rapids.
+Lansing benefits from its central location within Mid-Michigan and serves as a regional hub for government, education, insurance and commerce.

-The Lansing metropolitan area, colloquially referred to as "Mid-Michigan", is an important center for educational, cultural, governmental, commercial, and industrial functions.
-Neighboring East Lansing is home to Michigan State University, a public research university with an enrollment of more than 50,000.
-The area features two medical schools, one veterinary school, two nursing schools, and two law schools.
-It is the site of the Michigan State Capitol, the state Supreme Court, the Court of Appeals, a federal court, the Library of Michigan and Historical Center, and headquarters of four national insurance companies.
+Founded in 1835 and designated as Michigan's state capital in 1847, Lansing was selected for its more central location after concerns about Detroit's vulnerability to British attack in the War of 1812.
+The city's history is closely tied to the rise of industry in Michigan.
+In the late 19th and early 20th centuries, Lansing became a prominent center in the automobile industry.
+Oldsmobile and REO Motor Car Company, both founded by Ransom E. Olds, were among its most prominent manufacturers.

+Lansing's economy is diverse, driven by state government operations, higher education, health care, and insurance.
+Neighboring East Lansing is home to Michigan State University, one of the largest and most prominent research universities in the U.S. Major companies based in the city include Jackson National Life and Auto-Owners Insurance.
+Cultural attractions include the Michigan State Capitol building, the Impression 5 Science Center, and Library of Michigan.
 Lansing is the only U.S. state capital (among the 47 located in counties) that is not also a county seat.
 The seat of government of Ingham County is Mason, but the county maintains some offices in Lansing.

 History

+Exploration by Europeans

 The first recorded person of European descent to travel through the area that is now Lansing was British fur trader Hugh Heward and his French-Canadian team on April 24, 1790, while canoeing the Grand River.
 The land that was to become Lansing was surveyed as "Township 4 North Range 2 West" in February 1827 in what was then dense forest.
 It was the last of the county's townships to be surveyed, and the land was not offered for sale until October 1830.
 There would be no roads to this area for decades to come.